akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 ### Primary Zones

-Unlike creating secondary zone types, creating primary zone types through Terraform is best by following a multi-step process.
-To complete these steps, you will need to download and install the [Akamai CLI](https://developer.akamai.com/cli) and [CLI-Terraform package](https://github.com/akamai/cli-terraform).
+Unlike creating secondary zone types, creating primary zone types is best by following a multi-step process as follows.
+To complete these steps, you need to download and install the [Akamai CLI](https://developer.akamai.com/cli) and [CLI-Terraform package](https://github.com/akamai/cli-terraform).

 #### Configure Zone

 In addition to `akamai.tf` set with Get Started with the [Akamai Terraform Provider Guide](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider), create the zone configuration in a new zone configuration file.
 For this example, use `example_primary_zone_com.tf`.

 **Note:** Subsequent steps will require the zone configuration file be named `<zone>.tf` with dots replaced by underscores.
+Edge DNS will automatically create NS and SOA records.
+Steps below show how to synchronize these records to the local Terraform state.

 ##### Example configuration: